Ethnic Studies

 G. Mitchell Reyes.
 Professor of rhetoric and media studies.
 Rhetoric, public memory, public discourse, rhetoric of science.
 PhD 2004, MA 2000 Pennsylvania State University.
 BS 1997 Willamette University.

 Juan Carlos Toledano Redondo.
-Professor of Hispanic studies, director of the Latin American studies program.
+Professor of Hispanic studies.
 Hispanic Studies, 19th- and 20th-Century Spanish American Literature, Hispanic-Caribbean Literature.
 PhD 2002 University of Miami.
 BA 1996 Universidad de Granada.

 Pauls Toutonghi.
 Professor of English.
 Fiction, Expository Writing, Creative Writing.
 PhD 2006, MA 2002 Cornell University.
 BA 1999 Middlebury College.

 Freddy O. Vilches.
-Associate professor of Hispanic studies.
+Professor of Hispanic studies.
 Hispanic Studies, Contemporary Spanish American Literature, Poetry and Song, Latin American Cultural Studies.
 Latin American Music Ensemble, Charango.
 PhD 2006, MA 1993, BA 1991 University of Oregon.

 Sarah D. Warren.
-Associate professor of sociology and department chair.
+Associate professor of sociology.
 Race and ethnicity, social movements, nations and nationalism, gender, Latin America.
 PhD 2010 University of Wisconsin at Madison.
 MA 2004 University of Texas at Austin.
 BA 2001 University of Arizona.

 Elliott Young.
 Professor of history.
 Latin American and U.S.-Mexico Borderlands History.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.

 Rishona Zimring.
-Professor of English, director of the gender studies program.
+Professor of English.
 Modern British Literature, Postcolonial Literature.
 PhD 1993, BA 1985 Yale University.

 Courses